 One of the main feature used with automatic actions is the switch to the thermal assistant page.

 By default, once circling in thermal is detected, the page is switched to the thermal assistant page.
 Once XCTrack detects the pilot stopped thermalling, the page is automatically switched back if you have also set the second mapping of events related to “Stoped thermaling”.
 The detection of thermalling start/end is based on the following rules:

 - XCTrack detects start of thermalling if there has been at least 90 degrees change in heading (not bearing) in last 30 seconds AND the vertical speed averaged over last 30 seconds is -0.5m/s or more (less the 0.5m/s sink or lift)

 - XCTrack detects end of thermalling if there have been less than 30 degrees change in heading in last 30 seconds AND the vertical speed averaged over last 30 seconds is less than -0.5m/s

 Another useful mapping of event used with AIR³ 7.1 was the Altering Display Stage set to Full backlight once the take off was detected.

-AIR³ 7.2 has a 10.000 mAh battery.
+AIR³ 7.2 and 7.3 have a 10.000 mAh battery.
 Read more about autonomy in the FAQ.
 Thanks to the automatic action generated once the battery level has reached 5%, you can continue to fly with the acoustic vario and XCTrack continues to track.